ReadyEdgemont/Bluesky-Contrails-Blackhawks/CONFIG.md

 # recordName
-bluesky-hockey
+blackhawks
 > This is the feed's ID which can be letters, numbers, or dashes.
 Spaces are not allowed.
 Maximum length is 15 characters.

 # displayName
-Hockey+
+Chicago Blackhawks
 > This is the title of the custom feed.
 Maximum length is 24 characters.

 # description
-You're feed for all things hockey on bluesky!
+You're feed for all things Blackhawks on bluesky!
 Feed managed by @readyedgemont.bsky.social
 > This is the description of the feed.